 Take Advantage of Health Services and Care Benefits

 Another tip for preventing malnutrition in the elderly may be getting a helping hand to assist with meals, grocery shopping, and related services.
-Free home healthcare may be available for eligible individuals through United Energy Workers Healthcare and Four Corners Health Care.
+Free home healthcare may be available for eligible individuals through United Energy Workers Healthcare and Four Corners Health Care (DOL EEOICPA).
 If you have questions or want more information on the services we offer, please contact a member of our team to discuss your situation.